GALANTER LAW, P.A.

 With your criminal history in hand, your next move is to apply for a Certificate of Eligibility from the FDLE.
 This certificate is the state’s official confirmation that your record is legally qualified for expungement based on Florida statutes.
 You cannot petition the court without it.
 The application requires you to provide specific details about your case, so use the criminal history report you obtained in Step 1 to fill it out accurately.
 The FDLE has a dedicated Seal and Expunge Process section on their website with all the necessary forms and instructions.

-Step 3: Gather Your Documents
+Step 4: Gather Your Documents

-Now itโ€™s time to assemble your application packet.
-This requires a few key items.
-Youโ€™ll need the completed Application for Certification of Eligibility, a standard fingerprint card taken by a law enforcement agency, and a certified copy of the final disposition of the charges you want to expunge.
+Now it’s time to assemble your application packet.
+This requires a few key items: the completed Application for Certification of Eligibility, proof of your Live Scan fingerprint submission, and a certified copy of the final disposition of the charges you want to expunge.
 You can get the disposition from the clerk of court in the county where the case was handled.
-As an example, the Brevard County Clerk of Court outlines the required documents clearly.
 Keeping these papers organized is crucial for a smooth process.

-Step 4: Secure the State Attorney’s Approval
+Step 5: Secure the State Attorney’s Approval

-Once your packet is complete, youโ€™ll submit it to the State Attorney’s Office in the county of your arrest.
+Once your packet is complete, you’ll submit it to the State Attorney’s Office in the county of your arrest.
 A prosecutor will review your application to confirm its accuracy and sign off on it.
 This is a critical checkpoint, as their approval is needed before you can move forward to the final step with the court.
 This review can take several weeks, after which the approved application will be mailed back to you.
-The State Attorney for the Sixth Judicial Circuit provides a good overview of what they look for during this review.

-Step 5: File Your Petition with the Court
+Step 6: File Your Petition with the Court

 After you receive your Certificate of Eligibility from the FDLE and the signed approval from the State Attorney, you are ready to formally petition the court.
 You will need to fill out a “Petition to Expunge” and an affidavit, swearing that you meet all the legal requirements for expungement.
-Youโ€™ll file these documents, along with your Certificate of Eligibility, with the Clerk of Court in the same county as your original case.
-Accuracy is key hereโ€”any mistakes on the petition could get your case rejected, which is why many people choose to work with a seal and expungements lawyer.
+You’ll file these documents, along with your Certificate of Eligibility, with the Clerk of Court in the same county as your original case.
+Accuracy is key here, as any mistakes on the petition could get your case rejected, which is why many people choose to work with a seal and expungement lawyer.

-Step 6: Await the Court’s Decision
+Step 7: Await the Court’s Decision

 The final step is waiting for the judge’s ruling.
 After you file your petition, it will be sent to a judge for review.
 If the petition is in order and the State Attorney has not objected, the judge will typically sign an order to expunge your record.
 The court will then mail you a certified copy of this final order.
 This is the official document that proves your record has been expunged.
 Once you receive it, the process is complete, and relevant agencies will be instructed to destroy the records associated with your case.